lyan62/RobustCap/README.md

 ```

 ## Preparation
 Follow the data downloading and preprocessing process as in [SmallCap](https://github.com/RitaRamo/smallcap).
-A preprocessed larger list of retrieved captions can be downloaded [here](https://drive.google.com/file/d/17OdjGGTr-6dDPhSvQ1IQM8QOa3_Ry42K/view?usp=sharing).
+Retrieved captions for COCO can be downloaded [here](https://drive.google.com/file/d/1Eb5T5vHat1FeWKJ9FNCN8seSp0MHH913/view?usp=sharing), which includes the top 7 most relevant captions for each image.
+A preprocessed larger list (top 50) of retrieved captions can be downloaded [here](https://drive.google.com/file/d/17OdjGGTr-6dDPhSvQ1IQM8QOa3_Ry42K/view?usp=sharing).
 You can also follow the [instructions](https://github.com/RitaRamo/smallcap) to retrieve captions by yourself.

 ### Preprocess
 ```